xenon-middleware/xenon/doc/userguide.md

 retrieve a list of the schemes it supports (`getSupportedSchemes`).

 The `getSupportedProperties` can be used to retrieve a list of configuration options the adaptor supports.
-Each key in the returned `Map` contains a property name of the form `"octopus.adaptors.<name>.<property>"`.
-Each associated value contains a (human readable) description of the effect of that property.

-Most objects created by octopus contain such a `getSupportedProperties` method.
-For brevity, we will not explain these further.
+Each `OctopusPropertyDescription` gives a full description of a single property, including its name (of the form `"octopus.adaptors.<name>.<property>"`), the expected type of its value, a human readable description of its purpose, etc. More information can be found in Appendix A.

 Finally, `getAdaptorSpecificInformation` can be used to retrieve status information from the adaptor.
-Again, each key contains a property of the form described above.
+Each key contains a property of the form described above.
 The possible returned properties can be found in the _Adaptor_ section below.

 ### Credentials interface ###